-The Porch frontage provides a physical transition from the sidewalk to the private lot and building while maintaining visual connection between buildings and the public space of the street.
+Description Provides a physical transition from the

+sidewalk to the private lot and building while maintaining visual connection between buildings and the public space of the street.
 The porch frontage consists of a building with a front set back from the property line and a porch encroaching into that front setback.